Kong/docs.konghq.com/app/plugins/basic-authentication.md

 `name`                       | The name of the plugin to use, in this case: `basicauth` `api_id`                     | The API ID that this plugin configuration will target `consumer_id`<br>*optional*  | The CONSUMER ID that this plugin configuration will target `value.hide_credentials`     | Default `false`.
-An optional boolean value telling the plugin to hide the credential to the final API server.
+An optional boolean value telling the plugin to hide the credential to the upstream API server.
 It will be removed by Kong before proxying the request

 ---